SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 3. In the **Global roles** tab, select the role to which permissions are to be provided.

-4. Set "Admin" permission level for **Digital Twin** in the "Permissions" section.
+4. Set the "Admin" permission level for **Digital Twin** in the "Permissions" section.

 5. Enable access to the DTM application by selecting the following checkboxes: